 Test leads do not ‘test’

-I had a colleague at a client location in US, where we were both handling a module each in a project.
+I had a colleague at a client located in the US, where we were both handling a module each in a project.
 He had 3 offshore resources reporting to him and whenever he made effort estimates or test plan, he always did so taking into consideration only 3 people for test design and test execution.
 When this came up in an audit meeting and he was asked why he was not counting him (my colleague) to be involved in these activities, his answer baffled many of us.
 He actually thinks it is beneath him as a test lead to write test cases and execute them.
-He would not bother with those tasks, because he thinks they are ‘lowly’ and that he would only overlook or coordinate the process.
+He would not bother with those tasks because he thinks they are ‘lowly’ and that he would only overlook or coordinate the process.

 What followed in the meeting is not relevant to us, but let me tell you that he is not alone to feel that way.